mitwelten/mitwelten-ml-backend/evaluation/birds/README.md

 # Evaluation of BirdNET Model

-We did not user label-studio to generate ground truth for training our models, the labeling process predated the use of label-studio in our workflow.
+We did not use label-studio to generate ground truth for training our models, the labeling process predated the use of label-studio in our workflow.

 We use label-studio to evaluate the performance of our models.
 For this purpose,